Tloxipeuhca/node-flickr-sync/README.md

   10. Add an application launcher for windows, double click on the sync.bat;
   11. Update photo permissions if config file change ;
   12. Update photo tags if needed (creating or updating subfolders) ;
-  13. Remove duplicated photos from same photoset.
+  13. Remove duplicated photos from same photoset ;
+  14. Each photo who are deleted is copied in an album named "Trash" ;
+  15. You can add to each folder a specific conf to manage permissions and tags.

 ## Donation